 Not Saving for a Rainy Day

 Thinking you can start saving tomorrow is another huge mistake.
 While it’s not untrue, you never know what the future holds.
 In addition to being laid off, what happens if you or a family member needs emergency medical care that isn’t covered by insurance?
+Medical care should factor into your overall estimations because there’s a number of expenses that can blindside someone if they had not saved for them, from a present value and damages calculation to doctor visits, and so much more.
+Many people are skipping doctor appointments because they can’t afford them, but are actually dying as a result!
+It’s more than essential to start thinking your health is also a wise investment.
 At the very least, you should be saving 10 percent of your monthly take-home pay each month.
 Even $50 a month will come in handy if you need emergency cash.
 Just remember to set up separate accounts: one for savings and one for incidentals.

 Not Updating Appliances

 If your washer and dryer are older than you, it’s time to make a change.
 Outdated appliances are known energy and money wasters.
 They usually need to run longer to get the job done, which leads to hyperinflated utility bills.
 Even if it costs more upfront, invest in newer models to save money now and every month on your electric bills.
 You should think about upgrading your showerheads and plumbing if it’s too old.

 Leave a Reply